1930 America's Cup: New York Yacht Club annual cruise

 On August 8, the four contender yachts all participated in the Astor Cup, a 15-mile windward and leeward course.
 Confusion arose as the yachts approached the finish because they had been instructed to finish with the Newport lightship to starboard, but also to finish between the lightship and the committee boat.
-However, due to a mechanical falure, the committee boat was anchored in the wrong position, and finishing between it and the lightship would mean finishing with the lightship to port.
+However, due to a mechanical failure, the committee boat was anchored in the wrong position, and finishing between it and the lightship would mean finishing with the lightship to port.
 Weetamoe, in the lead, did just this, but the crew of Enterprise reasoned that the only way to satisfy the course instructions was to round the lightship and cross the finish line from the other direction, which they did and signalled a protest.
 The Race Committee upheld the protest, and disqualified Weetamoe for not finishing the course, giving the race to Enterprise.

 The final race of the cruise was sailed on August 9, the City of Newport Cup.
 Again, confusion arose, this time because two other races were being held on the same day, and visibility on the course was not good.
 Whirlwind completely missed one of the marks and continued sailing past it, and Enterprise turned at a buoy that had been set for a different race and lost considerable time getting back on course.
 The race went to Weetamoe.

 The results of the races were:

 The points won by the contestants for America's Cup defender during these races were: